rungalileo/galileo-java-app/README.md

-The main example class to see is `GalileoApiGateway.java`.
+The main example class to see is `src/main/java/GalileoApiGateway.java`.

 ## 3 steps to run this app